 The Shira Pransky Project also strives to assist health and social service organizations reach English-speakers with their support.
 By simplifying, translating and publicizing practical information, we increase awareness of the relief that is available and help make it accessible.

 By establishing relationships with medical and social service providers, collaborating on outreach initiatives and providing translation services, we empower existing networks to improve the accessibility of the support they offer.
 At the same time, our assistance in relating to English speakers compels organizations to recognize the community and commit to addressing its needs.
-The Shira Pransky Project provides all of its resources and expertise to AACI’s counselors who offer personalized advising services to those in need.
+The Shira Pransky Project provides all of its resources and expertise to assistance personnel throughout Israel who offer services to those in need.